I’m currently studying privacy and convenience in the use of AI smart speakers in the UK.

 In my research, I explore the intriguing relationship between people and their smart speakers.
 Using mobile ethnography and surveys, I’m looking at how privacy and convenience are being exchanged.
 I aim to understand what, if anything, has changed since GDPR (General Data Protection Regulation).
 How do the themes of privacy and convenience affect how people interact with their AI smart speakers?

-In 2020, I completed my research paper titled ‘Ever-listening assistants?
-Privacy and convenience in the use of AI smart speakers in the UK’.
+My research paper ‘Ever-listening assistants?
+Privacy and convenience in the use of AI smart speakers in the UK’ is due to be published in 2020.